Z-Hilton/RingLightController/README.md

 - **Detect Shutter Signal:** The ESP32 listens for a shutter signal coming from a 3.5mm headphone jack on the board.
 This signal tells the controller when to turn on the ringlight.

 - **Control Mosfets:** When the shutter signal is detected, the ESP32 sends a signal to the Mosfets to turn them on.
-This allows the 24V power to flow to the LED banks.
+This allows the 24V power to flow to the white LED banks.

-## 5. RGB LED Strip

-The RGB LED strip is an optional component that can provide colorful lighting effects.
-It is powered by the 5V output from the Buck Converter.
+- **Control RGB LEDs** The ESP32 uses just one pin to control all 24 RGB LEDs of the ringlight.
+There are a couple of libraries you can use in the Arduino IDE to control them, with NEOpixel being arguably the easiest.

 ## 6. Operation